-- using a set prioritising criteria to ensure consistency, 200 of these sites were identified and have either been visited or will receive more urgent attention
+- using a set prioritising criteria to ensure consistency, over 200 of these sites were identified and have either been visited or will receive more urgent attention

 - 345 sites have evidence of stockpiles.

 - 310 on-site inspections across 123 sites have been carried out

 - 84 remedial notices and 14 sanctions have been issued.